gradle/develocity-actions/README.md

 - The secret name holding the Develocity access key (here `<DEVELOCITY_ACCESS_KEY>`)
 - If using the [Maven wrapper](https://maven.apache.org/wrapper/), check the [relevant section](#Usage with Maven Wrapper)

-### Implementation details
+#### Implementation details

-#### maven-build-scan-setup
+##### build-scan-setup-maven

 The action addresses two use cases:
-- Save unpublished Build Scan® data as a workflow artifact with name `maven-build-scan-data`, which can then be published in a dependent workflow.
+- Save unpublished Build Scan® data as a workflow artifact with name `build-scan-data-maven`, which can then be published in a dependent workflow.
 - Capture links of Build Scan® published to Develocity, which can then be displayed as a pull-request comment

 The _capture strategy_ can be customized: